xiaolai/regular-investing-in-box/docs/en/README.md

 Even more importantly, a strategy of regular investing systematically reduces risk.

-### 1.5 The Regular Investing Strategy Does Not Need to Be Further Improved
+### 1.5 The Strategy of Regular Investing Does Not Need to Be Further Improved

 We're always trying to find ways to improve our strategies.
 Everyone wants the strategies that **they** use to be as good as possible.
 When it comes to regular investing, though,

 > **any efforts to improve the strategy of regular investing are futile.**

-From when the BOX Regular Investing Practice Group was established in late July 2019, to October 9th, 2019, 3261 members have joined.
+From the establishment of the BOX Regular Investing Practice Group in late July of 2019, to October 9th, 2019, 3261 members have joined.
 After understanding the essence of the regular investing strategy, the group members know that most of the profit from regular investing comes from the long bear market.
 Because they have a different way of thinking, they now have a completely opposite take on the same world.
-Each time the price drops, they don't feel disappointment and fear, they feel happy and even excited, because they can buy more at a cheaper price.
+Each time the price drops, they don't feel disappointment and fear, they feel happy, and even excited, because they can buy more at a cheaper price.
 Their decisions are the opposite of the outside world.

 Below is the historical price of BOX over the past few months: